AILab-CVC/GPT4Tools/docs/tools.md

 | 22  |     ObjectSegmenting    | Segment the certain objects in the picture.                                     |
 | 23  |       ImageEditing      | Remove and object or something from the photo.                                  |

+More tools will be supported in the future!